mvolkmann/context-easy/hooks.md

 ## Rules For Hooks

-By convention the name of each hook function should start with "use".
+Hook function names should start with "use".
-This allows linting rules to check for proper use of hooks and provides a clue that the function may access state.
+This convention allows linting rules to check for proper use of hooks and provides a clue that the function may access state.

-Hooks can only be called in function-based components and in other custom hooks.
+Hook functions can only be called in function-based components and in custom hooks.

-Hooks cannot be called conditionally.
+Hook functions cannot be called conditionally.
 This means they cannot be called in if/else blocks, loops, or nested functions.
 This ensures that for any component,